fp7-netide/IDE/README.md

 In order to model network environments, we first need a new modeling project and a new network model.

-1. Open the modeling perspective.
+1. Open the NetIDE perspective.
 2. Right-click the Model Explorer view and select "New -> Modeling Project"
 3. Right-click the newly created project and select "New -> Other".
 From the thereby opened view, select "Example EMF Model Creation Wizards -> Topology Model".
 Give it a name and select Network Environment as the Model Object.
 4. Right-click your modeling project again and choose "Viewpoints Selection".
 From there, choose "Topology".